Congratulations, you’re in the publishing business now! (At least you should be!)

-I tell my clients if they have a website then they are in fact in the publishing business.
-Not that they need to publish anything close to the New York Times, but if they want to win in their markets and perform well in search they need to position themselves as thought leaders by creating and publishing high quality, original content.
+I tell my clients that if they have a website, then they are in fact in the publishing business.
+It is also important to understand that winning in a market and performing well in search means they need to position themselves as thought leaders by creating and publishing high quality, original content.

 Why Blogging Matters

-Just about every client I’ve worked with has heard that they need to start blogging in order to rank better in search.
-I quickly point out that this is not entirely true and I show them websites we’ve published for clients that have remained fairly static for years and perform very well in search.
-I also point out that these clients with static websites are missing a great opportunity by not creating and publishing strong original content on a regular basis.
+Many clients have heard they need to start blogging in order to rank better in search.
+This is not entirely true – in fact, websites we’ve published for some clients have remained fairly static for years, yet still perform very well in search.
+However, those with static websites are missing a great opportunity by not creating and publishing strong, original content on a regular basis.

 Reasons to Start Blogging